-Where is the best place to buy property in Turkey?
+Where is the best place to buy an apartment in Turkey in 2026?

 Many foreigners enlist the help of specialists when choosing a property, ensuring that all the relevant details are accounted for and the most suitable option is selected.
 Lawyers support clients at every stage of the transaction and throughout the residence permit/citizenship process.